willierhart/super-mario-dqn/README.md

    ```

 5. **Install PyTorch with CUDA (Optional, for GPU acceleration)**
    If you have an NVIDIA GPU and want CUDA support, install PyTorch with the appropriate CUDA version.
-For example, CUDA 11.8:
+For example, for CUDA 11.8:
    ```bash
    pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
    ```